dortania/GPU-Buyers-Guide/modern-gpus/amd-gpu.md

 * RX 540X
 * RX 540

-**AMD APUs \(ALL VARIENTS\) Highest Supported OS: None**
+**AMD APUs \(ALL VARIANTS\) Highest Supported OS: None**

-The integrated GPU found on lower end AMD CPUs have unfortunatly never had official support with community support quite lacking.
-While possible to get a display out with some work, graphics acceleration is basically imposiible making these APUs more of a hazard to macOS.
+The integrated GPU found on lower end AMD CPUs have unfortunately never had official support with community support quite lacking.
+While possible to get a display out with some work, graphics acceleration is basically impossible making these APUs more of a hazard to macOS.

 Unsupported APUs: